 In some cases, more thorough diagnostics may be needed to be done under general anesthesia such as scoping the dog’s nose with a small camera to check for any tumors, presence of foreign items etc, and possibly, the vet may be taking a tissue biopsy.

-Treatment for a dog’s runny nose may vary based on the vet’s findings and can range from medications such as antihistamines and antibiotics to surgery .
+Treatment for a dog’s nose always dripping may vary based on the vet’s findings and can range from medications such as antihistamines and antibiotics to surgery .

 - Merck Veterinary Manual: Rhinitis and Sinusitis in Small Animals